en_USEnglish

 • Fewer unnecessary features: Avoid “all-in-one” themes that include features you won’t use.

-Page Builders: Use with moderation
+Page Builders: Use sparingly

 Plugin management principles for performance

-Plugins essential for performance (and to be used with caution)
+Essential plugins for performance (and to be used with caution)

 • Cache plugins (more on this later) : Indispensable for boost the performance of your WordPress site.

-• Image optimization plugins (more on this later) : To reduce image size without any visible loss of quality.
+• Image optimization plugins (more on this later) : To reduce image size without visible loss of quality.

 4. Image optimization: A major speed factor